 Yesterday it was religion.
 Today it is media.
 Yesterday it was a Bible.
 Today it is a TV.
-There's a storyteller in every house and the story is imprisoning us in a strange matrix that's hard to describe or understand but you just know is there. (beat) Control a people's story, control them.
+There's a storyteller in every house and I'm not sure what's going on.
+Control a people's story, control them.

 The mini-bus slows down to a halt.
 They seem to be caught in traffic.
 Stevie looks ahead to see Homeland security checking cars for illegal immigrants.
 Stevie peers out the windshield.